hadionly160799/Test/README.md

 - pip install selenium

 - To run the requirements.txt, use this command pip install -r requirements.txt
-- if there is an issue installing, use this command pip install behave
+- if there is an issue installing behave within the requirements, use this command pip install behave